 ALCOHOLICS ANONYMOUS is a fellowship of men and women who share their experience, strength and hope with each other that they may solve their common problem and help others to recover from alcoholism.

 Our primary purpose is to stay sober and help other alcoholics to achieve sobriety.

-Copyright ?
-By the A.A.
+Copyright Ⓒ By the A.A.
 Grapevine, Inc. From the June, 1947 Grapevine, published on www.lacoaa.org with Permission of the A.A.
 Grapevine, Inc.

-Here?s a FAQ for people new to AA that will help shed light into the program.
+Here is an FAQ for people new to AA that will help shed light on the program.

 Am I an alcoholic?

 If you repeatedly drink more than you intend or want to, if you get into trouble or have memory lapses when you drink, you may be an alcoholic.
 Only you can decide.
 It is often suggested, attend six meetings of Alcoholics Anonymous and listen for the similarities in the stories of others.

 What can I do if I am worried about my drinking?